psi4/psi4numpy/Tutorials/README.md

 1. Psi4NumPy Basics
     * Molecule: Overview of the Molecule class and geometry specification in Psi4
+    * Psi4-NumPy Data Sharing: Describes the integration of Psi4 Matrix and NumPy array objects
     * Wavefunction: Building, passing, and using wavefunction objects from Psi4
+    * MintsHelper: Generating one- and two-electron integrals with Psi4
+    * Tensor Manipulation: Overview of commonly used tensor engines throughout Psi4NumPy
     * BasisSet: Building and manipulating basis sets within Psi4
-    * MintsHelper: Generating one- and two-electron integrals with Psi4

 2. Linear Algebra